 Reading: you can be reading Chapter 3 and even some of Chapter 4.
 If you want to work ahead, start to look at the figures in Chapter 5.

-Homework: the isostasy homework is due on Saturday at 5 pm.
+Homework: the isostasy homework is also due on Tuesday in class.
+We will grade them.

 Learning opportunity: in lab next week.
 Expect 3-4 applied questions on topics including: plate boundaries, earthquake seismology, and gravity.